Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Can a 6x8 foot throw rug go in a front load washer?

 That isn't a throw rug, it is an area rug.
 I really don't think it will fit, because of the nature of the rug.
-What I would do is get some of that foam type rug cleaner and clean it with that.

 I have a crochet rag rug that I made and it is 6 ft by 8 ft.
 I believe I could get my rug in a very large commercial front load machine ... at least I sure hope so.
 It will be needing to be cleaned soon, but I don't think a firm backed area rug would work in the big washers.

 How do I clean the white on a small rug?
 The dirt is from normal walking on it.

 Use shaving cream and a scrub brush to do spot cleaning.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 I was wondering if anyone could tell me how I can clean a throw rug so the rubber backing doesn't come off?